kjappelbaum/pyepal/README.md

 ### Test the algorithms

-If the full design space is known, you can use a while loop to fully explore the space with ePAL.
+If the full design space is known, you can use a while loop to fully explore the space with PyePAL.
-For the theoretical guarantees of ePAL to hold, you'll need to sample until all uncertainties are below epsilon.
+For the theoretical guarantees of PyePAL to hold, you'll need to sample until all uncertainties are below epsilon.
 In practice, it is usually enough to require as a termination criterion that there are no unclassified samples left.
 For this you can use the following snippet

 ```python
 from pyepal.utils import exhaust_loop